Tracking Everything Everywhere All at Once: Optimization

 \paragraph{Representation.} We normalize all pixel coordinates $\pixelloc$ to the range $[-1, 1]$, and set the near and far depth range to $0$ and $2$, defining a local 3D space for each frame as $[-1, 1]^2 \times [0, 2]$.
 While our method can place content at arbitrary locations in the canonical space $G$, we initialize mapped canonical locations given by $\mappingnet$ to be roughly within a unit sphere to ensure well-conditioned input to the density/color network $\nerf$.
 To improve numerical stability during training, we apply the contraction operation in mip-NeRF 360~\cite{barron2022mip} to canonical 3D coordinates $\uvw$ before passing them to $\nerf$.

-\paragraph{Training.} We train our representation on each video sequence with the Adam optimizer~\cite{kingma2014adam} for $200$k iterations.
-In each training batch, we sample $256$ pairs of correspondences from $8$ pairs of images resulting in $1024$ correspondences in total.
+\paragraph{Training.} We train our representation on each video sequence with Adam~\cite{kingma2014adam} for 200K iterations.
+In each training batch, we sample 256 correspondences from 8 pairs of images, for a total of 1024 correspondences.
 We sample $K=32$ points on each ray using stratified sampling.
-More implementation details can be found in the supplementary material.
+More training details can be found in the supplemental material.